Kelly Ayotte: Abortion and reproductive rights

-Ayotte believes abortion should be prohibited except in cases of rape, incest, or danger to the life of the mother.
+In 2024, Ayotte said she supported current New Hampshire abortion law, which permits abortion on request until 24 weeks of pregnancy.
+She said she would veto any legislation to restrict abortion during the first 24 weeks.
+Previously, she said she was against abortion; except in cases of rape, incest, or danger to the life of the mother.
+In 2010, she said that Roe v.
+Wade should be overturned.
+In 2014, she led a Republican effort to call for a vote on a bill to implement a 20-week nationwide abortion ban.
+But in 2024, during her gubernatorial campaign, she reversed that position, saying she opposed federal restrictions on abortion.
+Ayotte said she supported access to in-vitro fertilization (IVF) treatment.
+This shift to a more pro-abortion stance drew harsh criticism from Planned Parenthood, which she opposes state funding for.

-While in the Senate, Ayotte offered legislation to make birth control available over-the-counter without a prescription, which she argued would increase access and allow flexible spending accounts and health savings accounts to be used to purchase it.
+In the Senate, Ayotte offered legislation to make birth control available over-the-counter without a prescription, which she argued would increase access and allow flexible spending accounts and health savings accounts to be used to purchase it.
 She voted to shift federal funding from Planned Parenthood to other community health centers that also serve low- and middle-income women and families, but opposed an attempt to shut down the federal government over the issue.
-Ayotte was given a 100% rating by National Right to Life and an 82% by the pro-life Campaign for Working Families.
-NARAL Pro-Choice America gave her a 15% rating and pro-choice Planned Parenthood gave her a 6% rating.
+For 2016, Ayotte was given a 100% rating by National Right to Life and an 82% by the pro-life Campaign for Working Families.

+For 2016, NARAL Pro-Choice America gave Ayotte a 15% rating and pro-choice Planned Parenthood gave her a 6% rating.
+Also in 2016, Ayotte's Senate reelection campaign was criticized for giving away free condoms at the University of New Hampshire.